anisharue/movie/README.md

 ### Credits

 ## Installation

-### Assuming that you aleady have python installed on your pc if you dont please install it first before you continu.
+### Assuming that you aleady have python installed on your pc if you dont please install it first before you continue.

 ### To use the application ,follow the steps below: